assist-project/dtls-fuzzer/README.md

 - 'suts', where the SUT binaries are deployed
 - 'modules', where any dependencies are deployed

-Unfortunately, automating SUT setup can be a complicated process, hence we take the following shortcuts.
+Unfortunately, automating SUT setup is a complicated process, hence we take the following shortcuts.
 For Java libraries we don't build the implementations, instead we use the compiled .jars from the 'experiments/suts' directory.
 Right now we don't automatically install dependencies.
 Unmet dependencies will cause building to fail.
 GnuTLS in particular relies on several libraries which will have to be installed manually.
 Finally, we do not provide automatic setup for NSS and PionDTLS due to how complicated setup for these systems is.
-If things stop working, deleting the 'suts' folder (or the 'suts/SUT_SPEC' folder) might so
+If things in the setup process stop working, deleting the 'suts' folder (or the 'suts/SUT' folder specific to the SUT) might solve the problem.

 ## Learning a SUT configuration
 We are now ready to learn an SUT configuration.